jsa-research/limbus-buildgen/README.md

 #### Planned for 0.5.0-beta
 This release is intended to streamline the user experience, stabilize the Javascript API and produce a done release that is not fully feature-complete.
 It will take the project from an alpha phase into beta.

+* Remove Node version from integration matrix.
+This could be confusing since Node is not actually used in the final executable, only the test harness.
 * Add configuration property to add/remove debug information during compilation
 * Change toolchain property to toolchains and allow entering several toolchains
 * Add toolchains with default architecture